 Misko and Baker sit on the Manitoba Wheat and Barley Commission’s board of directors.

-Van Ankum is a director with the Grain farmers of Ontario.
+Van Ankum is a director with Grain Farmers of Ontario.

 The new board will lead a strategic planning process that will be undertaken this summer.

-Marchand will serves as the board’s vice-chair.
+Marchand will serve as the board’s vice-chair.
 Misko will serve as treasurer and Ruest will serve as the board’s secretary.

 “Each director is passionate about the cereals value chain and brings to the table diverse experience and strategic knowledge to strengthen the organization’s impact in Canada and beyond,” said Hames.